mg-Ben/MyKnowledge/Others/Elastic/Search/ElasticSearch/ElasticSearch.md

 ## Painless Scripting
 _Refer to [[Painless]]_
 ### Runtime fields
 You can create a new field which is a transformation (e.g. a sum or substract) of another fields in a document.
-The transformation is defined through a Script, in .
+The transformation is defined through a Script, written in [[Painless]].
 For this purpose, two options are available:
 1. Configure the [[#Index mapping]] and add the runtime field Script
 2. From [[Kibana]]: go to _Management > Data Views_, select a Data View, which is actually an [[#Index pattern]], and get into _Add Field_.
 Check _Set value_ option and define the [[Painless]] Script